Natsumi Ando

 Natsumi Ando (安藤 なつみ, Andō Natsumi) is a Japanese manga artist.
 She debuted in 1994 with Headstrong Cinderella, which won the 19th Nakayoshi Rookie Award.
-She is best known for Zodiac P.I., Something's Wrong with Us as well as Kitchen Princess, the latter for which she won the Kodansha Manga Award for children's manga in 2006.
+She is best known for Zodiac P.I., Something's Wrong with Us, and Kitchen Princess, the latter for which she won the Kodansha Manga Award for children's manga in 2006.
 Something's Wrong with Us received a live-action Japanese television drama adaptation that premiered on Nippon TV on August 12, 2020, starring Minami Hamabe and Ryusei Yokohama.